-.NET tools are packaged as NuGet packages, so you rely on processes that are well proven!
+.NET tools are packaged as NuGet packages, so you can rely on a well-proven publishing process.

 #Create the project